ModelOriented/shapviz/cran-comments.md

 ## Resubmission 7

 No effect of setDTthreads(2).
-Removing now all tests with xgboost.
+Commenting out now all tests with xgboost.

 ## Resubmission 6